What is Paper Mâché? A deeper dive than your typical DIY Balloon Piñata

 Over the years paper has been mixed with a variety of materials to create papier mâché.
 Some of these materials include:

 Nowadays, most people just use a combination of water, wheat-flour, and white glue.
-You can learn more about materials and techniques here.
+You can learn more about found materials here.
 While people think of childhood crafts when they hear “paper mache”, there are many contemporary artists who use papier-mâché in their gallery-quality artwork.

 Roberto Benavidez, a Texas native, creates paper art in the form of intricate piñatas.
 He uses papier-mâché to form and mold each highly detailed and colorful sculpture.
 He says “there’s something very forgiving about paper.
 You can wet it, slightly, to manually manipulate the form and once it’s dry, it’s rigid papier-mâché again.
 You can wet it to reform it.”
 (Colossal, 26 May 2020)